DaniiNyan/voting-manager/README.md

 `docker-compose up`

 ## API Documentation
 Once your application is running, you'll be able to see and use all available APIs through Swagger.
-You can access it with the following link:
+You can access it within the following link:
 `http://localhost:8080/swagger-ui.html`

 ## Next Features